 To provide for assets not specified, you should include a residuary clause.
 A residuary clause deals with the distribution of assets not mentioned explicitly in your will.

-You can appoint anyone who is 18 years old or older.
-You may appoint up to four executors.
+A testator may appoint up to four executors (as long as they are 18 or older).
 A beneficiary may also be an executor.

 The executor is responsible for the following: